 A scavenger of the arctic woodlands, the wolverine hunts small and medium-sized prey, such as reindeer and goats.
 Its diet also includes berries, hares, foxes, birds, and frogs in addition to smaller mammals.
 The wolverine’s nutrition varies depending on the location.
 Female wolves living in Eastern Finland primarily eat moose, which they discover in wolf areas as carrion.

 Don’t Miss This Strange Wolverine Encounter

 Wolverines almost always kill reindeer in Finland during the winter.
 Normally they eat their kill for sustenance and call it a day.
 While enjoying a bike ride on a public trail, one person spotted a wolverine in the wild.
 As the creature got closer, the biker noticed something strange in its mouth.

 Thankfully, the cyclist filmed the entire encounter.
 Several times the wolverine pauses, almost to tell the human, “Hey, if anyone asks, I wasn’t here.”
 With each step, the animal gets closer and we’re able to see what’s hanging from its sharp teeth – a severed goat head!

 While you’re going on a bike ride through the woods, you may expect to see beautiful birds, someone walking their dog, or maybe even a deer.
-The last thing this person expected was to see a wolverine caring a goat’s head!
+The last thing this person expected was to see a wolverine carrying a goat’s head!
 What a sight to be seen!